nicklockwood/MustOverride/README.md

 Installation
 --------------

 To install MustOverride into your app, drag the MustOverride.h and .m files into your project.
-To use it, just import the MustOverride.h header file into any class, and then add the following macro inside the body of any method that must be overriden:
+To use it, just import the MustOverride.h header file into any class, and then add the following macro inside the body of any method that must be overridden:

     SUBCLASS_MUST_OVERRIDE;